sunnykrGupta/sunnykrGupta.github.io/content/articles/B8-mongodb-in-k8s-statefulSets.md

 Lets begins the demonstration.
 Please switch to your terminal and follow the instructions.

+> Note : This setup is compatible with <= mongo 3.2.

 ### 1. Prerequisites

 Ensure the following dependencies are already fulfilled on your host Linux system: